w3c/guide/process/adv-notice.md

 This document describes how the W3C Communications Team announces the start of charter refinement with a *charter review notice*.
-For information about when the Strategy Team may request that the Comm Team send this announcement and activities following this announcement, see [How to create a Working Group or Interest Group](charter.md).
+For information about when the Strategy Team may request that the W3C Communications Team send this announcement and activities following this announcement, see [How to create a Working Group or Interest Group](charter.md).